Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 ## Server Infrastructure ##

 The JHelioviewer and the website clients communicate with the Helioviewer servers using the HTTP network protocol.
 The JPEG2000 image service is implemented using a subset of the JPIP protocol on top of the HTTP network protocol.
-In addition, the JHelioviewer client supports the SAMP protocol and includes a SAMP hub.
+In addition, the JHelioviewer client supports the SAMP protocol (<http://www.ivoa.net/documents/SAMP/>) and includes a SAMP hub.

 The following servers are included:

-- HTTP server (e.g., Apache or `nginx`) to serve static files, to proxy HTTP requests, and to run PHP scripts which implement various services:
+- HTTP server (e.g., Apache or `nginx`) to serve static files, to proxy HTTP requests, and to run various services:
   - API server (<https://github.com/Helioviewer-Project/api>) implements the image services with the API documented at <https://api.helioviewer.org/docs/v2/>.
 For the JHelioviewer client, it lists the available image datasets and commands the creation of JPX movies on demand.
 It includes a facility to ingest new images files.
 Metadata about the image files is stored in a MySQL database.
   - Timeline adapter to broker between the JHelioviewer client and the backend timeline storage services (ODI and STAFF <http://www.staff.oma.be>).
 For the JHelioviewer client, it lists the available timeline datasets and serves the data in a JSON format.
   - A PFSS dataset, FITS static files produced regularly out of GONG magnetograms.
-The JHelioviewer client retrieves them on demand, based on a monthly listing (e.g., <http://swhv.oma.be/magtest/pfss/2018/01/list.txt>).
+The JHelioviewer client retrieves them on demand, based on monthly listings (e.g., <http://swhv.oma.be/magtest/pfss/2018/01/list.txt>).
   - COMESEP service which subscribes to the COMESEP alert system (not part of this project), stores the alerts and makes them available to the JHelioviewer server in a JSON format.
   - The Helioviewer web client (<https://github.com/Helioviewer-Project/helioviewer.org>), not relevant for this project.
 - The `esajpip` server (<https://github.com/Helioviewer-Project/esajpip-SWHV>), which delivers the image data streams to the JHelioviewer client using the JPIP protocol, built on top of the HTTP network protocol.
 - The `GeometryService` server (<https://github.com/Helioviewer-Project/GeometryService>) implements a set of celestial computation services and communicates with the JHelioviewer client using the JSON format.
 - The HEK server (maintained by LMSAL <https://www.lmsal.com/hek/>, not part of this project) which serves JSON formatted heliophysics events out of HER.
 The JHelioviewer client retrieves a curated list of space weather focused events.

+To ensure encapsulation, reproducibility, and full configuration control, the services which are part of this project are currently being containerized at <https://gitlab.com/SWHV/SWHV-COMBINED>.

 ## JPEG2000 Infrastructure ##